 The current, or previous, situation (i.e., status quo)

-The circumstances that may have led to or that may warrant change, or the issue at hand
+The specific circumstances that may have led to the issue at hand

-The potential consequences arising from the issue
+The potential consequences arising from the issue if not addressed

 Data or other evidence to support the understanding of the issue, if applicable

-A preliminary understanding of the goals and objectives.
+A preliminary understanding of the goals and objectives of the CCWG.

 A preliminary understanding of the expected scope of work for the potential CCWG, including if possible, specific questions and subjects to be considered.

 A preliminary understanding of the desired outcome (e.g. recommendations to the ICANN Board).

+The interested SO/ACs may request a staff report on these elements at this stage, to assist with community understanding and discussion of the need for a CCWG.

 3.2.
 Formation of Cross Community Working Group (CCWG)

-After at least two SO/ACs deem that a CCWG is the appropriate mechanism to address the identified issue, typically a Drafting Team (DT) is formed to develop a draft Charter to address the topic of mutual interest.
+After at least two SO/ACs deem that a CCWG is the appropriate mechanism to address the identified issue, a Drafting Team (DT) is formed to develop a draft Charter to address the topic.
 Ideally, the DT is kept small to ensure focus, and should comprise representatives from those SO/ACs that have expressed an interest in participating in the CCWG.
 Those representatives are expected to consult with their respective organizations on a regular basis to ensure that the draft Charter meets the expectations of the Chartering Organizations.
-Alternatively one of the SO/ACs may develop a draft Charter that is used as a basis for discussion with other SO/ACs as to whether there is interest in the formation of a CCWG.
-Subsequently the Charter may then be adopted or used by the DT to serve as a starting point.
+Alternatively one of the SO/ACs may develop a draft Charter to be used as a basis for discussion with other SO/ACs as to whether there is interest in the formation of a CCWG.
+The draft Charter may then be adopted or used by the DT to serve as a starting point for the final Charter.

-The Charter is a critically important document that establishes the guiding principles under which the CCWG will operate in all phases of the life cycle in addressing the identified issue.
+The Charter is a critically important document that establishes the guiding principles under which the CCWG will operate in all phases of its life cycle in addressing the identified issue.
 A lot of experience has been gained through recent CCWG efforts.
 Based on that experience, elements of a Charter have surfaced that have proven their worth and can be considered to be stable and standard across CCWGs.
 As such it is strongly advised that these elements be included in a Charter.
-These elements are the concepts and language around the CCWG internal and external decision-making methodologies and participation in a CCWG.
+These elements are the concepts and language around the CCWG decision-making methodologies (internal and external) and participation in a CCWG.
 However, it should be noted that other elements, such as the Problem Statement, Goals & Objectives and Scope, will have to be customized to meet the specifics of each CCWG effort.
 A template for a CCWG charter can be found in Annex A of this document.
 Certain key elements from the Charter template text should be used and included in the draft Charter for future CCWGs.
 This will build on and enhance a common understanding of CCWGs, promote consistency, and streamline the Charter drafting process,

-Based on experience, a Charter has a number of sections, which are expected to guide the CCWG through its life cycle.
+Based on experience, a Charter will contain a number of sections, which are expected to guide the CCWG through its life cycle.
 The sections are:

-Section I: Cross Community Working Group Identification – This section contains administrative details regarding the CCWG, including identification of the Chartering Organizations, the date(s) they approved the Charter, and links to CCWG resources.
+Section I: Cross Community Working Group Identification – This section contains administrative details regarding the CCWG, including identification of the Chartering Organizations, the date(s) they approved the Charter, and links to relevant CCWG resources.

 Section II: Problem Statement, Goals & Objectives, and Scope – This section focuses on describing the identified issue and its scope, including if feasible what is considered ‘out of scope’.
 In defining the scope of a CCWG it is strongly recommended that questions that need to be considered in order to address the issue, and the expected outcomes from the effort, be included expressly.
 This section needs to be customized for each CCWG effort.